 Implementing and Maintaining CIS Benchmarks

-As an IT integrity, security, and compliance tool, CimTrak makes it easy for any organization to quickly reach and maintain compliance with CIS benchmarks.
+As an IT integrity, security, and compliance tool, CimTrak makes it easy for any organization to quickly reach and maintain compliance with CIS Benchmarks.

-Using continuous scanning, CimTrak assesses the current state of configurations throughout your environment and compares it against all relevant CIS benchmarks.
+Using continuous scanning, CimTrak assesses the current state of configurations throughout your environment and compares it against all relevant CIS Benchmarks.
 When CimTrak identifies a misconfiguration or non-conformance issue, it raises an alert and provides clear action steps to re-establish control.

 If a benchmark result is not in the expected state, CimTrak makes it easy to remediate any identified issues.